 The University of St. Gallen offers ten scholarships to its two-week Empirical Research Methods Symposia in Switzerland, for doctoral students currently studying at GBSN member schools in Afghanistan and Africa.
 These GBSN scholars receive tuition and lodging during an invigorating week of honing their research skills with leading faculty.

-The scholarship application period for the 2019 Global School of Empirical Research Methods is open until March 15, 2019.
+The scholarship application period for the 2019 Global School of Empirical Research Methods is now closed.

 Scholarship for High Potentials from Developing Countries

 The University of St. Gallen is offering 10 scholarships to doctoral students enrolled at GBSN member schools in Afghanistan and in Africa to the Global School of Empirical Research Methods (GSERM) in Switzerland.
 The scholarships are only for courses in the main period (June 2019).

 The GSERM is a high-calibre integrated program teaching methodology for PhD students and postdocs from leading universities all over the world.
 The GSERM offers an attractive course-based learning atmosphere on different aspects of empirical research.
 GSERM is structured in different modules.
 Participants select one course per week as these courses are taught concurrently.

 The scholarship covers tuition and accommodation fees for up to two consequent weeks.
 Applicants can choose one session, or two sessions (Session I and II or Session II and III), and indicate the selected courses for each session(s) in their application.
 To view the course offered, please visit (http://www.gserm.ch/stgallen/).
 The scholarship will cover the cost of the course(s) and accommodation costs.
 Applicants will need to cover all other costs (flight, visa, living expenses, insurances, etc.).